andrewpkitchin/counting-problems/Possible_States.md

 **Result -** Summing all of these states gives **5,478** possible legal states for the game.
 Elsewhere, you may see the figure stated as 5,477, which discounts the empty board.

-**A Note on Symmetry** - We have not considered that fundamentally many states are equivalent up to symmetry.
+**A Note on Symmetry** - We have not considered that fundamentally, many states are equivalent up to symmetry.
 For example, the 9 choices for placing one X and zero O’s can be derived by applying rotations to three states - an X in a corner, an X in the middle spot, and an X in a middle edge spot.
 Therefore instead of 9 states, we would only count 3.